The author enjoys traveling the world and visiting educational attractions such as museums where he can learn more about the local culture.

 - The room was well-insulated from noise coming from the hall, except when someone talked loudly near the door.
 However, we could hear the jets landing and taking off through the window.
 They sounded like distant thunder, which was not unpleasant.
 No earplugs were necessary.

-- Although a thermostat was visible, it was controlled entirely by the hotel, which kept the temperature at 20.5 degrees Celsius (68.9 degree Fahrenheit).
+- Although a thermostat was visible, the temperature was controlled entirely by the hotel, which kept the temperature at 20.5 degrees Celsius (68.9 degrees Fahrenheit).
 I thought the temperature felt fine although my hubby thought he would freeze to death if he didn’t sleep with his full sweats on.

 The Aerotel Transit Hotel at Changi International proclaims that it is the only one in Asia that contains an outdoor swimming pool.
 And when we entered the watery rec area, we noticed the lights of the tarmac shining beyond one corner.
 The pool opens everyday from 6 AM to midnight so we didn’t use it.
 But lit from below, the kidney-shaped blue water that was held in by small blue tiles looked like a refreshing respite from Singapore humidity.
 A round multi-person Jacuzzi pool rose from the hump of the kidney.